Employment Litigation Lawyer in Washington, D.C. & Virginia

 Discrimination & Harassment

 The Civil Rights Act of 1964 prohibits employers from making employment decisions based on protected characteristics, including:

 - Genetic Information

 An employee may not be harassed based on any of these protected characteristics.
 This includes sexual harassment, which may be in the form of touching or sexual comments or jokes.

-Virginia law requires your employer to give you unpaid time off without penalty or requiring you to use any paid time off benefits in certain circumstances.
+State law requires your employer to give you unpaid time off without penalty or requiring you to use any paid time off benefits in certain circumstances.
 These reasons include:

 - Jury Duty.

 - State or Federal Military Duty.
 The Uniformed Services Employment and Reemployment Rights Act (USERRA) allows employees to take unpaid time off work for military duty, including when the governor calls up the National Guard or the state militia.

 - Medical Leave for Family or Self.
 The Family Medical Leave Act (FMLA) mandates that businesses with at least 50 employees must allow you to take up to 12 weeks unpaid leave for a medical condition or to care for a family member.